splunk/splunk-sdk-javascript/README.md

 ### Client-side examples

-The Splunk JavaScript SDK includes several browser-based examples, which you can run from the Examples web page.
+The Splunk SDK for JavaScript includes several browser-based examples, which you can run from the Examples web page.

 To start a simple web server and open the Examples page in a